synduce/Synduce/extras/cav21/README_EVALUATION.md

 a text version of Table 1.
 Running `./kick_the_tires.sh` should take no more than a minute.
 - The script first generates experimental data for 17 of the 43 benchmarks of the paper.
-- Then it reports a summary of the experiments: you observe see that the 17 benchmarks have been run successfully (Atropos and the baseline have not timed out).
+- Then it reports a summary of the experiments: you observe see that the 17 benchmarks have been run successfully (Synduce and the baseline have not timed out).
 - A text version of Table 1 is printed.
 The missing data for the other benchmarks is indicated by a question mark "?" where relevant.
 You should see the 17 benchmarks for which this first phase collects data, among the 43 benchmarks.
 The synthesis times reported should be less than a second.